Crisrod0912/Kima/README.md

 2. 🔐 Configure database access:

    - Open **SQL Server Management Studio**.
-   - Create a login in SQL Server that will be used to manage the Data Warehouse.
+   - Create a login in SQL Server that will be used to manage the project.

    Run the following commands in SQL Server Management Studio console: